cloudworxx/operator/README.md

 php artisan watch:resource --http-url=https://google.com
 ```

+The webhooks are being sent using [spatie/laravel-webhook-server](https://github.com/spatie/laravel-webhook-secret), a package that does the job in the background of sending the webhooks.
+The webhooks are signed with a `Signature` header in the request which value is calculated using the [`hash_hmac` of the JSON-encoded sent body with the webhook secret](https://github.com/spatie/laravel-webhook-server#how-signing-requests-works).
+Make sure to check this header when receiving the webhooks.

+For Laravel applications, you may want to simplify this process by using [spatie/laravel-webhook-client](https://github.com/spatie/laravel-webhook-client).

 ## Docker

 The production versions are being automatically bundled into a Docker image.
 [Head over to quay.io](https://quay.io/repository/opsie/operator) to see the available versions.